newrelic/newrelic-exporter-specs/README.md

 ### Intent
 This documentation is divided into two sections, with two different intents.
 Documentation at the top level of this project is generally intended to be _prescriptive_.
-If you are designing an exporter, we strongly recommend following the [Guidelines.md](Guidelines.md), as it will interoperability between the metrics exported from various metric libraries.
+If you are designing an exporter, we strongly recommend following the [Guidelines.md](Guidelines.md), as it will support interoperability between the metrics exported from various metric libraries.
 The documentation in the subdirectories, of the specific exporters, however, are intended to be purely _descriptive_.
 They should reflect exactly what the current version of the exporter actually does, even if it doesn't exactly follow the guidelines.